fayez-nazzal/fayez-nazzal-private/README.md

 - Tailwind CSS Theme shift Plugin: Easily add multiple themes to your Tailwind CSS app.
 - Astonish: Create dynamic web presentations with React.
 - testgpt: Automate unit test creation with OpenAI.

+// Would be great to show how good you are in doing chrome extensions, rust code,data visualization, and 3D things